DataGreed/datagreed.pro/_projects/drunkshotgun.markdown

 The game design, art direction, UI design, programming, animations and publishing were all done by me.

+## Project Post-Mortem
+***
+The detailed post-mortem analysis of the project [can be found here](https://datagreed.medium.com/how-i-wasted-4k-and-half-a-year-of-my-life-to-develop-a-game-that-earned-only-30-a94e0d59e554).

 ## Media
 ***
 <div class="row">